Fighter: Dragoon

 When you Dive, you can choose not to conjure a Mirage, instead wrapping its energy around you, empowering your Dive technique.
 If you do, double the distance of your jump (after factoring in all other bonuses to your jump distance).
 Your Dive techniques then gain the following improvements:

-The first time you use this ability, it has no additional cost.
-If you use this feature again before you finish a long rest, you must spend an additional use of your Dive feature for each time you use it, taking 2d12 force damage for each use of Dive you expend to do so.
-This damage ignores resistance and immunity.
+The first time you use this ability, you suffer no adverse effect.
+If you use this feature again before you finish a Long Rest, you take 4d12 force damage.
+This damage ignores Resistance and Immunity.